-Peyronie disease affects each man differently.
+Peyronie disease affects each person differently.
 It can be very frustrating and affect your self-confidence in sexual relationships.
-It is not uncommon for men with Peyronie disease to have depression or relationship problems.
+It's not uncommon for those with Peyronie disease to have depression or relationship problems.

 You and your partner should learn as much as you can about the disease